Liquid crystal: Applications of liquid crystals

 Liquid crystals find wide use in liquid crystal displays, which rely on the optical properties of certain liquid crystalline substances in the presence or absence of an electric field.
 In a typical device, a liquid crystal layer (typically 4 μm thick) sits between two polarizers that are crossed (oriented at 90° to one another).
 The liquid crystal alignment is chosen so that its relaxed phase is a twisted one (see Twisted nematic field effect).
 This twisted phase reorients light that has passed through the first polarizer, allowing its transmission through the second polarizer (and reflected back to the observer if a reflector is provided).
 The device thus appears transparent.
 When an electric field is applied to the LC layer, the long molecular axes tend to align parallel to the electric field thus gradually untwisting in the center of the liquid crystal layer.
 In this state, the LC molecules do not reorient light, so the light polarized at the first polarizer is absorbed at the second polarizer, and the device loses transparency with increasing voltage.
 In this way, the electric field can be used to make a pixel switch between transparent or opaque on command.
 Color LCD systems use the same technique, with color filters used to generate red, green, and blue pixels.
 Chiral smectic liquid crystals are used in ferroelectric LCDs which are fast-switching binary light modulators.
 Similar principles can be used to make other liquid crystal based optical devices.

-Liquid crystal tunable filters are used as electrooptical devices, e.g., in hyperspectral imaging.
+Liquid crystal tunable filters are used as electro-optical devices, e.g., in hyperspectral imaging.

 Thermotropic chiral LCs whose pitch varies strongly with temperature can be used as crude liquid crystal thermometers, since the color of the material will change as the pitch is changed.
 Liquid crystal color transitions are used on many aquarium and pool thermometers as well as on thermometers for infants or baths.
 Other liquid crystal materials change color when stretched or stressed.
 Thus, liquid crystal sheets are often used in industry to look for hot spots, map heat flow, measure stress distribution patterns, and so on.
 Liquid crystal in fluid form is used to detect electrically generated hot spots for failure analysis in the semiconductor industry.